By Spiros Fatouros ,

 Mining assets are often located in geologically hazardous areas, making them vulnerable to storms, cyclones, wildfires, and other disruptions.
 These events frequently damage infrastructure and lead to resource shortages, highlighting the need for meticulous mitigation and recovery plans.

 Unsurprisingly, environmental and climate-related risks dominate industry-specific top risks.
-This is driven by increasing pressure on mining companies to act responsibly and contribute to decarbonization efforts.
+This is driven by increasing pressure on mining companies to act responsibly and contribute to decarbonisation efforts.
 However, achieving this requires significant investments in emerging technologies and resources from both public and private sectors.
-The mining sector faces a particularly challenging and costly path toward decarbonization due to the need to consider workforce requirements and livelihoods.
+The mining sector faces a particularly challenging and costly path toward decarbonisation due to the need to consider workforce requirements and livelihoods.

 Although Africa's contribution to global greenhouse gas emissions is modest, the continent is poised to experience some of the most severe impacts of climate change.
 To address this, Marsh assists mining companies in modelling climate change scenarios for their asset portfolio to identify assets most at risk and use this information to guide adaptation and resilience strategies.
 We recently, leveraged robust risk assessment outcomes for physical climate risk exposure for the world's second largest metals and mining corporation, Rio Tinto and received acknowledgement in their annual report for optimising their Climate Change & Sustainability approach, with enhanced climate resilience.
 The full report can be found here.